openshift/enhancements/enhancements/microshift/microshift-csi-snapshot-integration.md

 _Workflow_

 1. The user installs the MicroShift RPMs and starts the MicroShift systemd service.
-2. The Service Manager initiates the `startCSIPlugin()` service.
+2. The Service-Manager initiates the `startCSISnapshotter` service.
-3. The `startCSIPlugin()` service deploys the CSI VolumeSnapshot CSI Snapshot Controller and Validating Webhook, and a default VolumeSnapshotClass.
+3. The `startCSISnapshotter` service deploys the CSI VolumeSnapshot CSI Snapshot Controller and Validating Webhook, and a default VolumeSnapshotClass.
-   - The `startCSIPlugin()` starts LVMS immediately after.
-It is not necessary to wait for the CSI Controller to become **Ready** as there are no start-sequence dependencies between the 2 systems.
+   - The snapshot controller is not a startup dependency of LVMS; both can be started concurrently.
 4. The CSI VolumeSnapshot Controller begins listening for VolumeSnapshot API events.
 5. The user observes the CSI Snapshot Controller pod reaches the **Ready** state.
    - `$ oc get pod -n kube-system csi-snapshot-controller-$SUFFIX`